 The investment portfolio is structured so that asset quality is a primary feature.
-As a result, the portfolio is limited to Government Bonds, Sovereign and Sub-Sovereign debt, Collateralised Securities, and investment grade Corporate Bonds which are actively traded.
+As a result, the portfolio is limited to Government Bonds, Sovereign and Sub-Sovereign debt, Collateralised Securities, and investment grade Corporate Bonds.

 Investments are required to be above investment grade (BBB-) at purchase.
 Those that fall below investment grade subsequently are investigated with subject matter experts and the costs of early exit are assessed against the risk of default.